Drakunal/DBMS-Lab/Lab 1/readme.md

 ```sql
 SELECT COUNT(*) AS TotalPremiumMembers FROM Members WHERE MembershipType = 'Premium';
 ```

-This query will count the number of members who have a premium membership.

 ---

 #### i. **Sum of Copies Borrowed by Each Member**: